By Game Foundry··Updated March 14, 2026·7 min read·factory-games

 Captain of Industry is the best pick if you want Factorio-style chains plus colony management.
 You run extraction, processing, and logistics on an island while keeping a population fed and productive—so factory planning and people management are both in the loop.

 What changes: island setting, terrain modification, and more realistic industrial vibes.
-Ideal if you like the factory loop but also want a city-builder layer; see our best colony sim games for more in that vein.
+Ideal if you like the factory loop but also want a city-builder layer; see my best colony sim games guide for more in that vein.

 • Production chains, extraction, logistics, expansion